Zoophilia: Historical and cultural perspectives

-Instances of zoophilia and bestiality have been found in the Bible, but the earliest depictions of bestiality have been found in a cave painting from at least 8000 BC in the Northern Italian Val Camonica a man is shown about to penetrate an animal.
-Raymond Christinger interprets the cave painting as a show of power of a tribal chief, it is unknown if this practice was then more acceptable, and if the scene depicted was usual or unusual or whether it was symbolic or imaginary.
+Instances of zoophilia and bestiality have been found in the Bible, but the earliest depictions of bestiality have been found in a cave painting from at least 8000 BC; in the Northern Italian Val Camonica a man is shown about to penetrate an animal.
+Raymond Christinger interprets the cave painting as a show of power of a tribal chief.
+It is unknown if this practice was then more accepted, if the scene depicted was usual or unusual, or if it was symbolic or imaginary.
 According to the Cambridge Illustrated History of Prehistoric Art, the penetrating man seems to be waving cheerfully with his hand at the same time.
-Potters of the same time period seem to have spent time depicting the practice, but this may be because they found the idea amusing.
+Potters of the time period seem to have spent time depicting the practice, but this may be because they found the idea amusing.
 The anthropologist Dr "Jacobus X", said that the cave paintings occurred "before any known taboos against sex with animals existed".
 William H. Masters claimed that "since pre-historic man is prehistoric it goes without saying that we know little of his sexual behavior"; depictions in cave paintings may only show the artist's subjective preoccupations or thoughts.

 Pindar, Herodotus, and Plutarch claimed the Egyptians engaged in ritual congress with goats.
 Such claims about other cultures do not necessarily reflect anything about which the author had evidence, but may be a form of propaganda or xenophobia, similar to blood libel.

-Bestiality has been accepted in a few North American and Middle Eastern indigenous cultures.

-Several cultures built temples (Khajuraho, India) or other structures (Sagaholm, barrow, Sweden) with zoophilic carvings on the exterior, however at Khajuraho, these depictions are not on the interior, perhaps depicting that these are things that belong to the profane world rather than the spiritual world, and thus are to be left outside.
+Several cultures built temples (Khajuraho, India) or other structures (Sagaholm, Sweden) with zoophilic carvings on the exterior.
+At Khajuraho these depictions are not on the interior, perhaps depicting them as things that belong to the profane world rather than the spiritual world, and thus are to be left outside.

 In the Church-oriented culture of the Middle Ages, zoophilic activity was met with execution, typically burning, and death to the animals involved either the same way or by hanging, as "both a violation of Biblical edicts and a degradation of man as a spiritual being rather than one that is purely animal and carnal".
 Some witches were accused of having congress with the devil in the form of an animal.
-As with all accusations and confessions extracted under torture in the witch trials in Early Modern Europe, their validity cannot be ascertained.
+As with all accusations and confessions extracted under torture in the witch trials in early modern Europe, their validity cannot be ascertained.